gregdeterding/raspberrypi-googledocs/README.md

 8. Make sure your are signed in to Google on your Raspberry Pi browser.
 9. Save and run your python script. ex. `python3 /home/pi/yourPiProject/post_pi_status.py`
-- The first run will trigger the permission request in the browser.
+note: The first run will trigger the permission request in the browser.
 10. After granting access, run the script again and verify a row has been added to your sheet.